 Worker’s compensation isn’t the cheapest of policies for a contractor, but it is important to have when required.
 Many contractors try to avoid paying more by not being transparent to their agents when talking about payroll, this is something that shouldn’t be done at all!
 The carriers audit the companies they are covering and lying on your application for worker’s compensation can lead to huge fines and even being blackballed from having worker’s compensation in the future.
 So always be transparent about your company when speaking to your agent.

 For a contractor, if you do any work yourself that isn’t subbed out, you probably have your own set of tools and you van to carry them around from site to site.
 Make sure you have the correct coverage for this.
 On some occasions, it’s required by clients, but even if it isn’t, it would be a good idea to consider getting this for your company.

 Why choose us?

-We know shopping around for insurance can be a nightmare.
-Questions like, “What type of insurance do I really need?”, “Am I getting the coverage I need for my business?” and “Am I paying the right price for the peace of mind I deserve?” can really stun you and your business’s growth.
-For no cost at all, we will be more than happy to shop around for you, answer any questions you may have and service all your insurance needs.
-So, don’t hesitate to pick up the phone and give us a call at 888-973-0016.
+For no cost at all, we will be more than happy to shop around for you, and answer any questions you may have and service all your insurance needs.
+So, don’t hesitate to pick up the phone.
+Call Contractor’s Liability at 888-973-0016.